Characterizing the effect of retractions on publishing careers: Results

-In sum, the career impact of retractions may not be fully understood without considering attrition, i.e., leaving scientific careers where publishing is an integral component of success.
-We find that experiencing a retraction is associated with leaving publishing earlier.
-However, the results of the matching experiment suggest that when considering retracted authors' who keep publishing, their collaboration networks do not suffer in size.
-Those who keep publishing post-retraction, on average, in fact seem to build larger collaboration networks compared to their counterparts, by retaining more collaborators and building new collaborations.
-This size-difference, however, goes hand-in-hand with qualitative differences, especially among junior and mid-career authors who retain and/or gain less senior, less productive, and less impactful coauthors.
-This may be due to more junior authors' reduced ability to be promoted to faculty positions from being postdoctoral scholars, or shifting into lower status roles and participating in larger teams repeatedly, rather than carving out a leading role on projects post-retraction.
+In summary, the career impact of retractions may not be fully understood without considering attrition, i.e., leaving scientific careers where publishing is integral to success.
+We find that experiencing a retraction is associated with an earlier exit from publishing.
+However, the results of the matching experiment suggest that retracted authors who continue to publish do not suffer a reduction in the size of their collaboration networks.
+On average, these authors actually build larger collaboration networks compared to their counterparts by retaining more collaborators and establishing more new collaborations.
+This increase in size, however, is accompanied by qualitative differences: retracted authors tend to retain collaborators who are less senior, less productive, and less impactful, which is balenced by gaining more impactful collaborators.
+We do not find significant and consistent heterogeneity by career stage and reason for retraction, though the relatively smaller and statistically insignificant difference in cases of mistakes may suggest that mistakes are easier to overcome compared to misconduct or plagiarism.